 We consider discrete instead of continuous clocks because this allows us to express the perspectives of the agents using circuits.
 Our approach does not start by defining a constraint operator and solving it; instead we work directly at the level of history states.
 We develop a systematic framework that combines process matrices and Page-Wootters history states with several discrete clocks.
-We describe how to model scenarios where these clocks are associated with agents or observers that are initially all part of a definite space-time causal structure.
+We describe how to model scenarios where these clocks are associated with agents that are initially all part of a definite space-time causal structure.
 Then the agents might enter a "region" of quantum causal structure, where the global order of events is no longer well defined.
 At the end, however, all agents return to a definite causal structure. \\

 The paper is structured as follows: We first recapitulate important aspects of the process matrix formalism (including causal reference frames) and the Page-Wootters formalisms in Sections~\ref{Process matrices and causal reference frames} and~\ref{The Page-Wootters formalism} before we motivate and introduce our framework, which combines these two approaches, in detail in Section~\ref{Process matrices within a timeless formalism}.
 In that context, we derive several mathematical properties of our setting, in particular restrictions on process matrices.
 In Section~\ref{Non-causal Page-Wootters circuits}, we first construct examples involving varying clock speeds and indefinite causal structure before we show how to implement arbitrary quantum-controlled causal order in our setting.
 At the end of Section~\ref{Non-causal Page-Wootters circuits} we discuss why another well-known, non-causal process might not be implementable in our framework.
 Finally, we discuss our findings in Section~\ref{Discussion}.